|

 This is also an exception, because "wo" is

-written , but just "o" is read.
+written , but only "o" is pronounced.

 NI |